Anthony Ray Hinton: Exoneration, release and aftermath

 In February 2014, the Supreme Court of the United States vacated the state court conviction in a unanimous per curiam decision.
 The Court ruled that Hinton's original defense lawyer had provided "constitutionally deficient" ineffective assistance of counsel, and remanded his case to the Alabama state court for retrial.
-Hinton's original defense lawyer had wrongly thought he had only $1,000 available to hire a ballistics expert to rebut the state’s case on evidence.
+Hinton's original defense lawyer had wrongly thought he had only $1,000 available to hire a ballistics expert to rebut the state's case on evidence.
 The only expert willing to testify at that price was a civil engineer with very little ballistics training and limited by having one eye; he admitted in court to having trouble in operating the microscope.

 In November 2014, the Alabama Court of Criminal Appeals closed Hinton's case.
-On April 1, 2015 the Jefferson County district attorney’s office moved to drop the case.
+On April 1, 2015 the Jefferson County district attorney's office moved to drop the case.
 Their forensics experts were unable to match crime-scene bullets to Hinton's mother's gun.
-Prosecutors admitted that they could not match four bullets found at the crime scene with Hinton's mother's gun, and that this was the only evidence offered in the original murder trial.
+Prosecutors admitted that they could not match four bullets found at the crime scene with Hinton's mother's gun.

 On April 3, 2015, Hinton was released from prison after Laura Petro, a Jefferson County Circuit Court judge, overturned his conviction and the state dropped all charges against him.

 Hinton is the 152nd person since 1973 to be exonerated from death row in the United States, and the sixth in the state of Alabama.
 He said, "Everybody that played a part in sending me to death row, you will answer to God."
 Hinton filed a claim for nearly $1.5 million in compensation for his time in jail due to the wrongful conviction.
 The legislature has resisted approval of this payment, as state authorities say that he did not prove his innocence.
 As of late 2022, Hinton has still not received any compensation from Alabama.